 - a.
 The Formal Complaint's allegations, even if proven, would not constitute sexual harassment as defined in this Policy; - b.
-The Formal Complaint's allegations did not occur in the District's programs or activities; or - c.
-The Formal Complaint's allegations did not occur in the United States.
+The Formal Complaint's allegations did not occur in the District's programs or activities; or

 Deleted: [DISTRICT MAY CHOOSE TO ADD ADDITIONAL APPEAL GROUNDS]